 - 2-3 tbls grass fed butter or ghee for sauteeing chicken

-- Prepare chicken by patting dry with a paper towel, slicing in half horizontally and then pounding out between two pieces of plastic to ensure even thickness if necessary.
+2. Prepare chicken by patting dry with a paper towel, slicing in half horizontally.
+Pound out between two pieces of plastic to ensure even thickness if necessary.
 Set aside while you prep coating.

-- Add butter/ghee to pan, let it melt and add first piece of chicken.
+7. Add butter/ghee to pan, let it melt and add two pieces of chicken.
 When first side is golden brown, carefully flip over and cook until the other side is also nice and golden.
 Low and slow works best here, allowing the chicken to get cooked all the way through.
 Remove to wire wrack in the oven and repeat with remaining pieces of chicken.
 Only cook a couple at a time, overcrowding the pan will not allow chicken to cook evenly.